creative10-13/RDB/README.md

 # RDB
-this is the source code of my bot
+this is the source code of my bot, You are not alowed to copy any files and share them with others without owners permission